HewlettPackard/hpegl-metal-os-windows-iso/README.md

 # Using the Windows service/image

-## Adding Windows service to the HPE Bare Metal portal
+## Adding Windows service to the HPE GreenLake for PCE - Bare Metal

 When the build script completes successfully you will find the following instructions there for how to add this image into your HPE Bare Metal